elastx/elx-docs/content/en/docs/kubernetes/getting-started/cluster-spec.md

 There are a lot of options possible for your cluster.
 Most options have a sane default however could be overridden on request.

-A default cluster comes with 3 controlplane and 3 woker nodes.
+A default cluster comes with 3 controlplane and 3 worker nodes.
 To connect all nodes we create a network, default (10.128.0.0/22).
 We also deploy monitoring to ensure functionality of all cluster components.
-However most things are just a default and could be overriden.
+However most things are just a default and could be overridden.

 ## Common options